-6. Discard the eluent into the "Organic waste" bottle.

-- 7. Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
+- 6. Discard the eluent into the "Organic waste" bottle. - 7.
+Prepare a second TLC plate and repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
 Place your plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the schemes with your results).
-You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
-The scheme will not be graded.
+Results of your TLC analysis (complete the TLC sketch below with your results).
+You may use these drawings to make a sketch of your TLC plates that may help you answer the following questions.
+The sketches will not be graded.